Gandealf/PrimeNumbersExtracter/README.md

 # PrimeNumbersExtracter
-A java application to get prime numbers out between two input numbers
+//A java application to get prime numbers out between two input numbers

 package getprimenumbers;

-/**
- * This is a program designed to get all prime numbers between two input
+// This is a program designed to get all prime numbers between two input
- * numbers.The purpose Of this program is to practice Basic java programming.
+//numbers.The purpose Of this program is to practice Basic java programming.
- *
- * @Gandealf
- */
+// author@Gandealf

 import java.util.Scanner;

 public class GetPrimeNumbers {